Keith Mitchell betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Keith Mitchell of the United States hits a tee shot on the third hole during the final round of the Grant Thornton Invitational 2025 at Tiburon Golf Club on December 14, 2025 in Naples, Florida.
+(Johnnie Izquierdo/Getty Images)

 Keith Mitchell finished tied for 30th at 9-under in his most recent appearance at this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving upon that performance at the 2026 Sony Open in Hawaii.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Mitchell's recent history at the Sony Open in Hawaii